mattnworb/website/content/post/20120117-how-to-verify-a-pgp-signature-with-gnupg.md

     (change the filename to whatever is appropriate).

-5. You need to sign the person’s public key with your private key, to tell PGP that you “accept” the key.
+5. You need to sign the person’s public key with your private key, to tell PGP that you "accept" the key.
 This contains a few steps on it’s own:

   1. List the keys in your keyring with